 Aen flinches in shock.
 He hasn’t seen her like this for a century at least, but he knows how to respond.

 He gets up from his spot and steps over to meet her halfway the same time Knight Space finally gets done meditating on her gift’s tag and begins unwrapping it.

 “Merry Kingsday, Ranalie,” Justice says the second the two wrap into a hug, uncharacteristically-warm for the witch.

 “Merry Kingsday, you awesome idiot,” Order muffles somewhere into his chest; he’s a good deal taller than her, after all.

 The two hold there for a moment, each one squeezing a little tighter on the signal of the other.
-It’s so nice to feel the warmth of another person after all this time; especially if it’s a person that’s been through the same things as you; someone that understands, even if just a little your great, secret struggle.
+It’s so nice to feel the warmth of another person after all this time; especially if it’s a person that’s been through the same things as you; someone that understands, even if just a little of your own secret struggle.

-The two release to glance-in-passing to Space who, were she not entirely distracted by the contents of her present, have some choicely smug, defensive words for the two that neither would much appreciate.
+The two release to glance-in-passing to Space who, were she not entirely distracted by the contents of her present, would have some choicely smug, defensive words for the two that neither would much appreciate.